Bohemian Lights: Synopsis

 The play is one act with fifteen scenes.
 At rise, it is dusk and the blind poet Max Estrella is sitting on the garret with his wife, Madame Collet.
 Max suggests that he, his wife, and their daughter, Claudinita, all commit collective suicide by burning coal until they asphyxiate.
 Don Latino comes and informs Max that he has only been able to sell three books.
 Max and Latino embark on a journey into the streets of Madrid, against the protests of Claudinita and Madame Collet.
-Scene Two takes place is Zarathustra's bookstore.
+Scene Two takes place in Zarathustra's bookstore.
 Max and Latino ask to break the deal with Zarathustra, who declines.
 Don Gay enters the store and regales the others with tales from his travels.

 In Scene Three, Max and Latino enter Lizard-Chopper's tavern.
 The prostitute Henrietta Tread-well enters and sells lottery tickets to the men in the tavern.
 Immediately following, Max and Latino stumble drunkenly into the streets, where they meet up with a chorus of Modernists.
 They create a ruckus and policemen and night-watchmen are called.
 Max is arrested and taken to the police station, where he is put into a holding room with Serafin-the-Dandy.
 Max befriends a thirty-year-old Catalan revolutionary when he is taken into a prison cell.

 Scene Seven takes place in the Editorial Offices of the People's Gazette.
 Latino speaks to Don Philbert about getting Max's writings published.
 Philbert tells Latino to urge Max not to drink so much.

 In Scene Eight, Max goes to the office of the Secretary of the Interior.
 Max meets Latino again and they go to the Café Columbus.
 Max, Latino, and the café owner Rubén discuss mathematical theories.
 Max and Latino leave the café, along with Ill-Starred, and walk in the park where they meet Old Hag and Beauty Spot.